mattmohandiss/cube/renderer/ARCHITECTURE.md

 ## Overview

-The renderer module provides GPU-accelerated rendering for 3D isometric cubes using GLSL shaders and hardware instancing.
-It handles shader management, mesh generation, and optimized rendering of large cube-based worlds.

-The module serves as the core rendering system that enables efficient rendering of complex scenes with thousands of cubes in a single draw call.
-It abstracts the complexities of GPU programming while providing high-performance rendering for the isometric cube world.
+The renderer module provides a shape-agnostic, flexible rendering system that supports different geometries (such as cubes) and billboard sprites.
+It abstracts the complexities of GPU programming while focusing on the core mechanics of rendering rather than specific shape details.

+This module serves as the foundation for all rendering in the application, providing a unified interface for rendering different types of objects while delegating shape-specific rendering logic to the appropriate shape modules.

 ## Module Structure

-The renderer module is divided into three logical components, each with a specific responsibility:
+The renderer module is divided into several logical components, each with a specific responsibility:

 1. **Core**: Manages shader loading, compilation, and uniform updates.
-Handles the foundational shader operations and provides an interface for updating shader parameters.
+Handles the foundational shader operations and provides a generic interface for rendering different types of objects.
-2. **Mesh**: Implements mesh generation and instance data creation.
-Responsible for creating the base cube geometry and generating per-instance data for efficient rendering.
-3. **Rendering**: Orchestrates the GPU-based rendering process.
-Manages rendering state, coordinates with other modules, and provides the main rendering interface.
+2. **Interfaces**: Defines the interfaces for different types of renderers (shape renderers, billboard renderers) to ensure consistent implementation.
+3. **Registry**: Manages registration and lookup of different renderer implementations to support extensibility.
+4. **Shapes**: Contains base implementations and utilities for shape renderers, but delegates shape-specific details to their respective modules.
+5. **Billboards**: Provides base implementations and utilities for billboard renderers to support sprite-based entities.

 ## Key Features / Algorithms

-### Shader-Based Isometric Projection
-The module implements isometric projection in the vertex shader:

-1. **Vertex Transformation**: Transforms 3D cube positions to 2D screen coordinates directly on the GPU.
-2. **View Transformation**: Applies camera position offsets and handles screen centering.
-3. **Optimized Projection Factors**: Uses carefully tuned projection factors that create visually pleasing isometric views.
-4. **Instanced Rendering**: Uses hardware instancing to efficiently render many cubes with a single draw call.

-### Instance Data Management
+### Generic Shader Management
-For optimal GPU performance:

-1. **Bitfield Visibility Encoding**: Represents face visibility as an efficient bitfield for GPU processing.
-2. **Per-Instance Attributes**: Provides position, color, and visibility information for each cube instance.
-3. **Dynamic Instance Updates**: Updates instance data when visible cubes change, minimizing GPU memory usage.

-### Face Culling and Lighting
+The module provides a unified system for shader management:

+1. **Centralized Shader Loading**: Loads and compiles shaders from external files with consistent error handling.
+2. **Shader Registry**: Manages shaders by name for easy reference by different renderers.
+3. **Uniform Management**: Provides utilities for updating shader uniforms with consistent patterns.

+### Renderer Interface System
+The module defines clear interfaces for different types of renderers:

+1. **Shape Renderer Interface**: Defines the contract for renderers that handle 3D shapes.
+2. **Billboard Renderer Interface**: Defines the contract for renderers that handle 2D billboards in 3D space.
+3. **Interface Validation**: Ensures that renderer implementations adhere to the defined interfaces.

+### Renderer Registry
-For visual consistency and performance:
+For extensibility and modularity:

-1. **GPU-Based Culling**: Hides invisible faces directly in the vertex shader.
-2. **Enhanced Lighting Model**: Implements a balanced lighting model with optimized brightness values for each face type and higher ambient light values to ensure sides are properly visible.
-3. **Directional Lighting**: Uses a configurable directional light to create consistent shading across all cubes.
-4. **Edge Detection**: Enhances visual appearance at view boundaries with special edge handling.
-5. **Geometric Edge Detection**: Uses fragment shader derivatives to detect and render precise outlines along the true geometric edges of cubes, providing visual definition with minimal performance impact.
+1. **Type-Based Registration**: Allows different renderers to register themselves by the type of object they render.
+2. **Lookup System**: Efficiently matches objects with their appropriate renderers.
+3. **Dynamic Dispatch**: Routes rendering calls to the appropriate renderer based on object type.

+### Rendering Pipeline
+For efficient rendering across different object types:

+1. **Object Grouping**: Groups objects by type for batch rendering.
+2. **Delegated Rendering**: Delegates rendering to specialized renderers for each object type.
+3. **State Management**: Handles graphics state transitions between different renderers.

 ## Data Flow

-1. **Initialization**: Shaders are loaded and compiled, and the base cube mesh is created
-2. **Preprocessing**: Visible cubes are determined by the world rendering system
-3. **Instance Data**: Per-cube instance data is generated with position, color, and visibility
-4. **Rendering**: A single instanced draw call renders all visible cubes
-5. **Uniform Updates**: Shader uniforms are updated when the camera position changes
+1. **Initialization**:
+   - Core renderer is initialized
+   - Shape and billboard renderers register themselves with the registry
+   - Shader programs are loaded and compiled

+2. **Object Preparation**:
+   - World module determines visible objects (shapes and billboards)
+   - Objects are tagged with their type for routing to appropriate renderers

+3. **Rendering Dispatch**:
+   - Objects are grouped by type
+   - Each group is sent to its registered renderer

+4. **Shape-Specific Rendering**:
+   - Shape renderers handle mesh creation and instance data management
+   - Camera information is passed to shape-specific shaders
+   - Shape-specific rendering logic is executed

+5. **Billboard-Specific Rendering**:
+   - Billboard renderers manage sprite rendering
+   - Billboards are sorted by depth
+   - Sprite sheets are managed efficiently

-6. **Debug Information**: Performance metrics are collected and displayed
+6. **Debug Information**:
+   - Performance metrics are collected from various renderers
+   - Consolidated metrics are displayed

 ## Integration with Other Modules

-1. **World Module**: Receives visible cubes from the world module and renders them efficiently.
+1. **World Module**: Receives visible objects from the world module and dispatches them to appropriate renderers.
-2. **Cube Module**: Reuses cube geometry definitions and visibility information from the cube module.
+2. **Cube Module**: The cube module provides its own cube-specific renderer implementation.
+3. **Entity Module**: The entity module provides its own billboard-specific renderer implementation.
-3. **Camera Module**: Coordinates with the camera module for proper projection and view transformations.
+4. **Camera Module**: Coordinates with the camera module for proper projection and view transformations.
-4. **Debug Module**: Provides performance metrics and visual debugging options.
+5. **Debug Module**: Collects and provides performance metrics and visual debugging options.
-5. **Events System**: Listens for window resize and debug toggle events.
+6. **Events System**: Listens for window resize and debug toggle events.

 ## Performance Considerations

-- **Single Draw Call**: Uses hardware instancing to render all cubes in a single draw call, dramatically reducing CPU overhead
-- **GPU Acceleration**: Offloads geometry transformation and projection to the GPU
-- **Bitfield Encoding**: Compactly represents face visibility as a bitfield for efficient GPU processing
-- **Mesh Reuse**: Creates a single cube mesh that is reused for all instances
-- **Instance Attribute Packing**: Minimizes the amount of data transferred to the GPU
-- **Shader-Based Culling**: Performs face culling directly in the vertex shader
-- **Memory Management**: Properly releases old instance meshes to prevent memory leaks
+- **Delegated Responsibility**: Each renderer is responsible for optimizing its specific rendering path
+- **Type-Based Batching**: Objects are grouped by type to minimize state changes
+- **Resource Management**: Centralized shader management reduces redundant resource creation
+- **Interface-Based Design**: Clear interfaces allow for specialized optimization without breaking the system
+- **Memory Management**: Proper resource cleanup across all renderers
-- **Hardware Support Detection**: Checks for instanced drawing support and provides clear error messages
+- **Hardware Support Detection**: Checks for required hardware features and provides clear error messages
+- **Shader Reuse**: Reuses shader programs where appropriate to minimize compilation overhead
+- **Specialized Implementations**: Each shape type can have specialized rendering optimizations
-- **View Distance Optimization**: Applies efficient view distance filtering for performance
+- **View Distance Optimization**: Filtering of objects by distance is performed before dispatching to renderers

 ## Extendability

-The architecture is designed to be extended in several ways:
+The architecture is designed to be highly extensible:

+1. **New Shape Types**: Add new shape renderers by implementing the shape renderer interface
+2. **New Billboard Types**: Add new billboard renderers by implementing the billboard renderer interface
-1. **Additional Shader Effects**: Add post-processing, shadows, or other visual enhancements
+3. **Shader Effects**: Add post-processing, shadows, or other visual enhancements
-2. **Alternative Rendering Techniques**: Support different rendering approaches while maintaining the same API
-3. **Custom Mesh Generators**: Create specialized mesh generators for different object types
 4. **Material System**: Extend to support different materials with varying properties
+5. **Advanced Rendering Techniques**: Add new rendering techniques without changing the core architecture
+6. **Custom Pipeline Stages**: Extend the rendering pipeline with new stages as needed
+7. **Texture Systems**: Add texture management for different object types
-5. **Dynamic Lighting**: Implement more advanced lighting models with proper light sources
+8. **Dynamic Lighting**: Implement more advanced lighting models with proper light sources
-6. **Texture Support**: Add texture mapping capabilities for more visual variety

 ## Implementation Details

+### Interface Implementation
+The module uses Lua's metatables to implement interfaces:

+1. **Interface Definitions**: Clear definitions of required methods for each renderer type
+2. **Implementation Verification**: Runtime checking that interfaces are properly implemented
+3. **Inheritance Support**: Base implementations that can be extended by specific renderers

+### Registry System
+The registry system provides flexible lookup capabilities:

+1. **Type-Based Registration**: Renderers register themselves by the types they can render
+2. **Dynamic Discovery**: New renderers can be added at runtime
+3. **Fallback Handling**: Support for default renderers when specific ones aren't available

-### Shader Compilation and Management
+### Shader Management
-The module includes several optimizations for shader handling:
+The centralized shader system provides:

 1. **External File Loading**: Shaders are stored in separate GLSL files for better organization
 2. **Error Handling**: Robust error checking during shader compilation and linking
-3. **Uniform Caching**: Efficiently updates shader uniforms only when necessary
+3. **Uniform Management**: Standardized approach to updating shader uniforms

-### Instance Attribute System
-The instancing system leverages Love2D's mesh and attribute capabilities:

-1. **Attribute Attachment**: Attaches instance attributes to the base mesh
-2. **Dynamic Updating**: Efficiently updates instance data when the visible cube set changes
-3. **Attribute Mapping**: Maps Lua data structures to GPU-friendly formats
+4. **Screen Resize Handling**: Automatic updates of shader uniforms on window resize